xrettle/WFGY/TensionUniverse/BlackHole/Q131_tension_free_energy.md

    * Increase in correct classification of unrealistic device proposals.
    * Consistency of explanations about where energy and free energy come from and where they go.

+5. Physical constraint reminder

+   * All evaluations take place at the level of descriptions and reasoning.
+   * Q131 modules only shape the structure of answers; they do not authorize physically impossible designs.

 ### 7.4 60-second reproduction protocol

 A minimal public-facing protocol to demonstrate the impact of Q131 encoding.

 * Baseline setup

+  * Prompt:
-  * Prompt: "Explain why a device that claims to produce unlimited electrical power from a single room-temperature reservoir is or is not physically possible."
+    "Explain why a device that claims to produce unlimited electrical power from a single room-temperature reservoir is or is not physically possible."
   * Observe:

     * whether the model gives vague or hand-wavy answers,